codess-aus/DP-200/README.md

 For a table that has queries that scan a date range, you should create a partitioned table.
 Partition elimination can improve the performance of the scans when the scanned range is a small part of the table.

 You should not create a temporary table.
 A temporary table is only visible to the session that creates it and will be deleted when the session ends.

+You need the following catalog views: sys.tables - Gives the tables, including the name. sys.columns - Gives the columns, including the name. sys.pdw_column_distribution_properties - Gives the distribution information.

+Example of a query:
+SELECT t.name AS [tablename], c.name AS [columnname] FROM sys.tables AS t
+JOIN sys.columns AS c ON c.object_id = t.object_id
+JOIN sys.pdw_column_distribution_properties AS d ON d.object_id = t.object_id AND d.column_id :
+c.column_id
+WHERE d.distribution_ordinal = 1

+You do not need the following catalog views:
+• sys.pdw_distributions - Gives information about the distributions on the appliance.
+• sys.pdw_table_distribution_properties - Gives the distribution information for the tables.
+• sys.pdw_nodes_columns - Gives columns for user-defined objects.